Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 Whether or not to enable functionality for AEVT (Optimus Transformations) overlays.
 When `true` (and AEVT is enabled), overlays are applied where configured.

-For more information on configuring overlays, see the `enableAEVTOverlays` property in [Configure Overlays]({%link enterprise-viewer/latest/config/overlay.md%}).
+For more information on configuring overlays, see [Configure Overlays]({%link enterprise-viewer/latest/config/overlay.md%}).

 Default value: `false`